gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 factor to scaling on a large number of cores.
 By designating a subset of nodes for PME calculations only, performance of parallel runs can be greatly improved.

-OpenMP mutithreading in PME nodes is also possible and is supported with both group and Verlet cut-off schemes.
+OpenMP mutithreading in PME nodes is also possible.
 Using multi-threading in PME can can improve performance at high parallelization.
 The reason for this is that with N>1 threads the number of processes communicating, and therefore the number of messages, is reduced by a factor of N.
 But note that modern communication networks can process several messages simultaneously,